 That means that I am using a tcsh shell.
 To explain what the commands mean, echo echoes what follows it verbatim if you say echo bla bla bla, then "bla bla bla" will be displayed on the screen.
 However the dollar sign before SHELL tells the shell do not just echo the phrase SHELL but the variable named SHELL which is a shell variable holds the name of the login shell.

-Unix/Linus commands are on the form

-'''

-commands arguments

-or

-commands options arguments

-'''

-For example when we did is commands before, that is an example of a command without any arguments.
-We can do there are a lot of options that could be used with Is (-a -s -I -f) do man Is to check all the options.
+Unix/Linux commands are on the form commands arguments or commands options arguments ls file lists the named file if it exists or ls directory lists the contents of the directory if exists there are a lot of options that could be used with Is (-a -s -I -f) do man Is to check all the options.

+For example when we did ls commands before, that is an example of a command without any arguments.
+We can do for example try to man uname (another Linux command), here is part of the man pages for uname.